joshukraine/laptop/README.md

 Changes to this fork
 --------------------

-- Install asdf via git instead of Homebrew
 - Comment out Heroku-related code
 - Comment out unused Homebrew taps and formulae
+- Use Neovim instead of Vim

 Install
 -------